 Join local charity Love Brum and help support the city and its local charities

-Eat, drink and shop at over 115 of the very best independents in Birmingham for less with the Independent Birmingham Membership Card (because we had to, right?)
+Eat, drink and shop at over 110 of the very best independents in Birmingham for less with the Independent Birmingham App (because we had to, right?)

-Join over 18,500 Brummies and grab yourself an Independent Birmingham Membership Card.
-Enjoy fantastic year-long discounts and deals at over 115 of the very best independent cafes, bars, restaurants, pubs, theatres and shops in Birmingham – including: Digbeth Dining Club, The Electric cinema, Simpsons, The Wilderness, Carters, Lasan, Birmingham Hippodrome, Adam’s, 18/81, Zindiya, The Meat Shack, Nocturnal Animals, Baked In Brick, Harborne Kitchen, BoneHead, Purnell’s Restaurant, Bodega Bar Y Cantina, Wayland’s Yard, Purnell’s Bistro, Buffalo and Rye, mac Birmingham, Gaijin Sushi, Fiesta del Asado, 40 St Paul’s, The Plough, Hare and Hounds, Birmingham Repertory Theatre, The Lord Clifden, The Jekyll And Hyde, The Church, Bourne and Co., The Rose Villa Tavern, Cherry Reds, The Prince of Wales, The Loft, Laghi’s Deli, Medicine Bakery, The Paper Duck, Town Hall Symphony Hall, The Clean Kilo and many more.
+Enjoy fantastic discounts and deals at over 110 of the very best independent cafes, bars, restaurants, pubs, theatres, cinemas, hotels, shops and experiences in Birmingham – including: Digbeth Dining Club, The Electric Cinema, The Wilderness, Carters, The Indian Brewery, Birmingham Hippodrome, Adam’s, 18/81, Zindiya, The Meat Shack, Baked In Brick, Harborne Kitchen, BoneHead, Purnell’s Restaurant, Bodega Bar And Cantina, Stirchley Wines And Spirits, Wayland’s Yard, Purnell’s Bistro, Buffalo and Rye, Midlands Arts Centre, Gaijin Sushi, 40 St Paul’s, The Plough, Hare and Hounds, Birmingham Repertory Theatre, The Jekyll And Hyde, Bourne and Co., The Rose Villa Tavern, Cherry Reds, The Prince of Wales, The Loft, Laghi’s Deli, Medicine Bakery, The Paper Duck, Town Hall Symphony Hall, The Clean Kilo, The Early Bird Bakery and many more.

-Special thanks to Verity Milligan, Ross Jukes, The Fat Foodie, Dave Musson, Tom Bird, Suzanne Lea Smith, Chris Fletcher and Jack Spicer Adams for some of the brilliant images featured above.
+Special thanks to Verity Milligan, Ross Jukes, The Fat Foodie, Patty Master, Jake’s Food Bible, Dave Musson, Tom Bird, Suzanne Lea Smith, Chris Fletcher, OCUK Photography and Jack Spicer Adams for some of the brilliant images featured above.